MikeCollasa/LSD/README.md

 # Usage

-To run the script use:
+To run the script provide:
 LSD.py <sample_list.txt> <path_to_your_raw_data> <type_of_the_data>

 **LSD.py** - our shiny, new script,